hwheeler01/CompBio/syllabus.md

 <span style="font-weight: bold;"><a name="texts"></a>Course Materials: </span>

 There is no specific text for this course.
 Rather, we will be using free online materials and the scientific literature.
 See <a href="http://hwheeler01.github.io/CompBio/resources/">Resources</a>.
+Students must have access to a computer (Mac, Windows, or Linux operating system) with administrative rights, i.e. can install software.
+Computers must have a minimum of 8 GB of RAM and a reliable internet connection.

 <span style="font-weight: bold;"><a name="honesty"></a>Academic Integrity: </span><br>